jlane5261/learncpp/textbook/textbook_notes.md

 this is a pointer to a char, name "p"

-A Pointer variable can hold the address of an obhject of the appropriate type:
+A Pointer variable can hold the address of an object of the appropriate type:

     char* p = &v[3];    //p points to v's fourth element char x = *p;        //*p is the object that p points to